 Blog

 Disclaimer: We are not part of or affiliated with the TRS.
 Please confirm your TRS plan options and benefits.
-If you do meet with a Sams/Hockaday, we will ask for more information on the benefits offered to you for a fair comparison of your options.
+If you do meet with a Sams/Hockaday agent, we will ask for more information on the benefits offered to you for a fair comparison of your options.
 All of the TRAIL benefit information published here is publicly available via Illinois.gov.

 What Is TRS?

-The Teachers’ Retirement System in Illinois provides retirement, death, and disability benefits for all licensed educators employed in Illinois public schools outside of the City of Chicago.
+TRS provides retirement, death, and disability benefits to its members, which include active and retired teachers in Illinois public schools outside of the City of Chicago, as well as their beneficiaries.

 TRIP and TRAIL – Understanding Your Options As a Retired Teacher